 Thank you for all you do.

-At the beginning of the COVID-19 pandemic, DHS had to quickly pivot to meet the sudden surge of patients needing care across DHS hospitals.
+At the beginning of the COVID-19 pandemic, Health Services had to quickly pivot to meet the sudden surge of patients needing care across Health Services hospitals.
 This required the nursing leadership team to develop a process to manage the movement of staff to deliver those much-needed services.
 At first, the process was manual in nature and required an overwhelming amount of time and energy to maintain.
-DHS leadership realized this was an opportunity to look for other ways to track and deploy staff.learn more
+Health Services leadership realized this was an opportunity to look for other ways to track and deploy staff.learn more